Aseoriy/Rain-Explorer/README.md

-yo sorry i forgot to update source from v1.1.0...
 # Rain Explorer

 Rain Explorer is a modern Windows file manager built with WPF and .NET 10.
 It provides a fast, polished workspace for browsing folders, managing files, and organizing frequently used locations.